dmalyuta/dotfiles/README.md

 You should be running a Ubuntu-based Linux operating system.
 So far, however, only Linux Mint 18 MATE 64-bit has been tested.
 You should also be connected to the Internet, since the install script downloads a few files.

+Note that the script is smart enough to backup any existing dotfiles to a directory `~/dotfile_backup_ddmmYYYY_THHMMSS/` (where the second half of the folder name is the current date and time) before overwriting any dotfile with one from this repository.

 #### Instructions

 1. Clone this repository into any directory `DIR` you wish with `git clone https://github.com/danyloM/dotfiles DIR`;